Community Admin

 ?code=...&referrer=...URLs and need to sign in first, attribution is preserved after auth.

-- Turn it on when trusted members act as ambassadors and you want join or request attribution without making admins issue every link manually.
+OpenorRequestwhen trusted members act as ambassadors and you want join or request attribution without making admins issue every link manually. - Use

 - Review

-Share Trackingafter enabling it so you can see which members are distributing links and whether the resulting joins or requests match the hub’s intent. - In
+Share Trackingafter member-led sharing so you can see which members are distributing links and whether the resulting joins or requests match the hub’s intent. - In

 Hub -> Admin -> Invites, useUsageon a share link to inspect current joined members and pending requests for that link, or useUsageinShare Trackingto inspect one creator across all of their links.